-Plus, you'll be given unlimited support by your expert AAT tutor to make sure you've got everything you need to succeed.
+Plus, you'll join live online classrooms and get unlimited support from your expert AAT tutor to make sure you've got everything you need to succeed.
 That's why our AAT pass rate is 95%.

 *Based on 1,280 exam sittings and 1,215 passes by ICS Learn AAT students between July 2015 and June 2016.